 This is the second of three articles focused on M&A and the supply chain.
 Mr. Finch outlines due diligence in “The Forgotten Phase of M&A: Supply Chain Infrastructure.”
-His third article will focus on supply chain integration post-M&A. Mr. Finch will speak on this topic at OMTEC 2017.
+His third article focuses on supply chain integration post-M&A. Mr. Finch will speak on this topic at OMTEC 2017.
 Learn more about what you’ll take away from his session.

 The primary responsibility of the supply chain team post-M&A is the assurance of uninterrupted upstream and downstream product supply.
 In order to minimize disruption and eliminate risk, you must validate what was learned or assumed from the due diligence phase and develop a tactical plan to identify and map out the current, transition and future or desired state of the supply chain.
 That process includes analyzing people, inventory, upstream and downstream customer experience—each of which is outlined below.